-- #53 Where can our HOA board find a copy of the original articles of incorporation?
+#56 Where can our HOA board find a copy of the original articles of incorporation?

 Contact the California Secretary of State's division of Business Programs at (916) 657-5448.
-Or, search online at sos.ca.gov, under the heading "Business Programs" to request copies. - #54 Our HOA board may be violating CID laws.
+Or, search online at sos.ca.gov, under the heading "Business Programs" to request copies.

+#57 Our HOA board may be violating CID laws.
 Is there an agency that enforces the law?

 There is no regulatory agency that enforces the statutes (Business & Professions Code, Civil Code, etc.) related to homeowners' governing boards.
-However, according to the state Department of Real Estate, the California State Attorney General's office provides some oversight for incorporated homeowner associations.
-Depending on the nature of the problem, seek the advice of a private attorney or contact your local district attorney's office.
+However, the California State Attorney General's office provides some enforcement of portions of the Corporations Code related to HOA governing boards.
+Depending on the nature of the problem, seek the advice of a private attorney, contact your local district attorney's office or bring your case to small claims court.